 Realizing the Promise of Clean Coal

-For the first time in the long history of fossil fuel use, we now see emerging from our laboratories and test sites the tools and technologies that can turn the concept of a virtually zero-emission—including carbon dioxide (CO2)—coal-based energy plant into a viable reality, not 50 or 100 years into the future, but within the coming decade.
+For the first time in the long history of fossil fuel use, we now see emerging from our laboratories and test sites the tools and technologies that can turn the concept of a virtually zero-emission coal-based energy plant into a viable reality, not 50 or 100 years into the future, but within the coming decade.

 Maintaining Emergency Petroleum Reserves

-In the event of a disruption in commercial fuel supplies, the United States can turn to two emergency stockpiles of petroleum maintained by the Office of Fossil Energy: the Strategic Petroleum Reserve and the Northeast Home Heating Oil Reserve
+In the event of a disruption in commercial fuel supplies, the United States can turn to two emergency stockpiles of petroleum maintained by the Office of Fossil Energy: the Strategic Petroleum Reserve, the Northeast Home Heating Oil Reserve, and the Northeast Gasoline Supply Reserve.

 Responsible Development of America's Oil and Gas Resources